dinukaj91/rocket-chat-aws-ecs/README.md

 vpc/production

-Finaly you can delete the iam user and the s3 bucket that you used initialy created to wipe out this deployment completely from you aws account.
+Finaly you can delete the iam user and the s3 bucket that you initialy created to wipe out this deployment completely from you aws account.